Universal Credit is a new type of benefit for people looking for work or who have a low income.

 - OX17 goes live in October 2018 for OX17 1, 2 and 3

 - OX25 1, 2, 3, 4, 5, and 6

 - OX26 1, 2, 3, 4, 5, 6 and 9

 - OX27 0, 7, 8, and 9

 you will have to claim Universal Credit instead of the benefits listed at the top of the page.

 For Daventry, if you live in the following villages you will also have to claim Universal Credit instead of the benefits listed at the top of the page.

 |Eydon||Lower Boddington||Upper Boddington|

-The government currently plans to include places linked to the following Jobcentres at the dates stated (subject to change):
+From 1 January 2018 you will only be able to claim Universal Credit if you live in the areas above, otherwise you can claim the previous benefits Universal Credit replaces.
+The government plans to include places linked to the following Jobcentres at the dates stated (subject to change):

 People who already claim the benefits listed at the top of the page will not need to claim Universal Credit unless their circumstances change.
 The government plans to move people claiming those benefits over to Universal Credit at a later date.